-- Students must be paid at least minimum wage, currently $7.25 an hour, and may be paid up to $30 an hour.
+- Students must be paid at least minimum wage and may be paid up to $30 an hour.
 Payment for services rendered must be reasonable and consistently applied, whether the student is in the Federal Work-Study Program, or simply hired as a Student Worker.

 - The hourly rate paid to students must not exceed the hourly rate paid to classified staff performing similar work.

 - Student workers must be enrolled at VCU to be FICA exempt (minimum 6 hours undergraduate credits or 4.5 hours of graduate credits).

 Hiring student workers does not require a formal search process.
 Some VCU departments post student worker vacancies on VCU eJobs; the VCU Career Services also posts vacancies and assists students in locating suitable employment.
 Student workers are paid on the first of the month for the pay period of the 10th through the 24th and on the 16th of the month for the pay period of the 25th through the 9th.
 Some student workers will qualify for participation in the Federal Work-Study Program.

 The federal hourly minimum is $7.25 (under the Fair Minimum Wage Act of 2007, effective July 24, 2009).
 VCU's minimum wage for hourly employees already is above the federal minimum.
 Pay for students participating in the Federal Work-Study Program must not exceed $15 per hour.

 Tax withholding for student workers in the summer

 Student workers are not allowed exemptions from paying FICA/Medicare withholding tax if the following conditions apply: